The 29 clear benefits of a company intranet

 3 | Connect your teams across various tech stacks

 The marketing team puts their files in Google Drive, the engineering team puts their roadmap in JIRA, the HR team puts benefits updates in Bamboo, the CEO posts all-company meeting recordings in Slack…it’s no wonder that we can’t find what we’re looking for when our teams are all using their own tech stacks.
-An intranet can provide that happy medium place; you can still link off to all those individual locations, but becomes the go-to location for those cross-department resources and requests.
+An intranet can provide that happy medium; you can still link off to all those individual locations, but the intranet becomes the go-to place for those cross-department resources and requests.

 4 | Support remote workers and scale company culture